imaninaluv/aura-brain/brain/01_SYSTEM.md

 # Final Statement

-System Brain exists to make every specialised brain simpler.
+System Brain exists to simplify every other specialised brain.

-Rather than allowing each brain to manage accounts, knowledge, routing, and execution independently,
+Rather than allowing each brain to independently manage routing, context, execution, and memory,

 System Brain centralises those responsibilities into one consistent workflow.

-This separation allows every specialised brain to focus on only one responsibility.
+Each specialised brain should focus on only one responsibility.

-As Aura AI grows,
+As Aura AI evolves,

-System Brain remains stable.

-New capabilities should be added by extending specialised brains and knowledge,
+new capabilities should be added by extending specialised brains and knowledge,

 not by increasing the complexity of the operating system.

+A stable operating system allows Aura AI to grow without becoming more complicated.